-Our facilities are at risk of damage by earthquakes, tsunamis and other natural disasters.
+Our facilities are at risk of damage by earthquakes, tsunamis, flooding and other natural disasters.

 In December 2004, Sri Lanka and India were struck by multiple tsunamis that devastated certain areas of both countries.
-Our Indian and Sri Lankan facilities are located in regions that are susceptible to tsunamis and other natural disasters, which may increase the risk of disruption of information systems and telephone service for sustained periods.
+Our Indian and Sri Lankan facilities are also located in regions that are susceptible to tsunamis.
+Flooding and other natural disasters may increase the risk of disruption of information systems and telephone service for sustained periods.
+For instance, in December, 2015 Chennai, India suffered one of the worst flooding and rains in the history of Chennai which shut down our facilities, had a negative impact on our operations and client engagements and triggered our business continuity plans where we tried to mitigate the impact to our clients, employees and our business.
 Damage or destruction that interrupts our ability to deliver our services could damage our relationships with our clients and may cause us to incur substantial additional expense to repair or replace damaged equipment or facilities.
 Our insurance coverage may not be sufficient to cover all such expenses.
-Furthermore, we may be unable to secure such insurance coverage or to secure such insurance coverage at premiums acceptable to us in the future.
+Furthermore, we may be unable to secure such insurance coverage at premiums acceptable to us in the future.
 Prolonged disruption of our services as a result of natural disasters may cause our clients to terminate their contracts with us and may result in project delays, project cancellations and loss of substantial revenue to us.
 Prolonged disruptions may also harm our team members or cause them to relocate, which could have a material adverse effect on our business.